Nonsteroidal anti-inflammatory drug: Chirality

-Most NSAIDs are chiral molecules; diclofenac is a notable exception.
+Most NSAIDs are chiral molecules; diclofenac and the oxicams are exceptions.
 However, the majority are prepared as racemic mixtures.
 Typically, only a single enantiomer is pharmacologically active.
 For some drugs (typically profens), an isomerase enzyme in vivo converts the inactive enantiomer into the active form, although its activity varies widely in individuals.
 This phenomenon is likely responsible for the poor correlation between NSAID efficacy and plasma concentration observed in older studies when specific analysis of the active enantiomer was not performed.

 Ibuprofen and ketoprofen are now available in single-enantiomer preparations (dexibuprofen and dexketoprofen), which purport to offer quicker onset and an improved side-effect profile.
 Naproxen has always been marketed as the single active enantiomer.

 Main practical differences

 NSAIDs within a group tend to have similar characteristics and tolerability.
 There is little difference in clinical efficacy among the NSAIDs when used at equivalent doses.
 Rather, differences among compounds usually relate to dosing regimens (related to the compound's elimination half-life), route of administration, and tolerability profile.

-Regarding adverse effects, selective COX-2 inhibitors have lower risk of gastrointestinal bleeding.
-With the exception of naproxen, nonselective NSAIDs increase the risk of having a heart attack.
+Regarding adverse effects, selective COX-2 inhibitors have a lower risk of gastrointestinal bleeding.
+Except for naproxen, nonselective NSAIDs increase the risk of having a heart attack.
 Some data also supports that the partially selective nabumetone is less likely to cause gastrointestinal events.

 A consumer report noted that ibuprofen, naproxen, and salsalate are less expensive than other NSAIDs, and essentially as effective and safe when used appropriately to treat osteoarthritis and pain.

 Pharmacokinetics

 Most nonsteroidal anti-inflammatory drugs are weak acids, with a pKa of 3–5.
 They are absorbed well from the stomach and intestinal mucosa.
 They are highly protein-bound in plasma (typically >95%), usually to albumin, so that their volume of distribution typically approximates to plasma volume.
 Most NSAIDs are metabolized in the liver by oxidation and conjugation to inactive metabolites that typically are excreted in the urine, though some drugs are partially excreted in bile.
 Metabolism may be abnormal in certain disease states, and accumulation may occur even with normal dosage.

-Ibuprofen and diclofenac have short half-lives (2–3 hours).
-Some NSAIDs (typically oxicams) have very long half-lives (e.g. 20–60 hours).
+NSAIDs can also be divided into short-acting (plasma half-life less than 6 h) such as aspirin, diclofenac and ibuprofen and long-acting (half-life approximately greater than 10 h) such as naproxen, celecoxib.